chadgeary/cloudoffice/do/README.md

 # db_password
 # password used by nextcloud application to read/write to databases

+# oo_password
+# password used by nextcloud application to read/write to onlyoffice

 # ssh_key
 # A public SSH key for access to the compute instance via SSH, with user ubuntu.
 # cat ~/.ssh/id_rsa.pub